xemle/home-gallery/README.md

 from [OpenStreetMap](https://openstreetmap.org).
 Only geo coordinates are transmitted.

-For reverse image lookups (similar image search), HomeGallery uses the its own public API at https://api.home-gallery.org.
+For reverse image lookups (similar image search), object detection and face recogintion, HomeGallery uses the its own public API at `api.home-gallery.org`.
 This public API supports low powered devices such as the SoC Raspberry PI and all preview images are send to this public API by default.
 No images or privacy data are kept.